top of page

 Hi, I'm Shauna.

-'m an anti-diet, neurodiversity, & disability-affirming certified health & fitness professional who's also AuDHD and hypermobile.
-I specialize in working with others who are neurodivergent, hypermobile, and/or living with invisible and dynamic disabilities, and chronic illness.
+I'm an anti-diet, neurodiversity, & disability-affirming certified health & fitness professional who's also AuDHD and hypermobile.
+I specialize in hypermobile movement, working with others who are also neurodivergent, hypermobile, and/or living with invisible and dynamic disabilities, and chronic illness.

 Read More